20 of the Most Surreal Natural Phenomena—Explained

-Including: why “shooting star” is a misnomer, what a moonbow is, and more.
+Why “shooting star” is a misnomer, what a moonbow is, and more strange natural phenomena.

 Much like rainbows, these colorful nocturnal arches occur when light (from the moon, in this case) reflects and refracts off water droplets in the sky.
 But moonbows are much more rare than rainbows—the natural phenomenon happens only when the moon is very low, the sky is dark, and rain is falling opposite the moon.